All Episodes

 Yeah, so it's the wrong type of lipid, which I believe attracts the graphene.

-Graphene is thirty times more conductive.
+Graphene is 30 times more conductive.

-It's incredible it's seen as the new silicon, and probably one of the reasons we're in this trouble is the EU and some other resources invested billions for people to research into the uses of graphene.
+It's seen as the new silicon, and probably one of the reasons we're in this trouble is the EU and some other resources invested billions for people to research into the uses of graphene.

-So basically every scientist, every PhD who wanted to kind of carry on researching something, knew if they researched something to do with graphene, they could get funding which can keep them going.
+So basically, every scientist, every PhD who wanted to kind of carry on researching something knew if they researched something to do with graphene, they could get funding, which can keep them going.

-So because of that there's been this massive ex exploration of what can be done with graphene, and we believe it's the graphene uh that's been reduced into what's called reduced graphene oxide, which is just basically a different chemical state.
+And we believe it's the graphene that's been reduced into what's called reduced graphene oxide, which is just basically a different chemical state.

 So ironically, we mentioned vitamin C. Vitamin C would reduce graphene to reduce graphene oxide.

-It then has a negative charge, and I personally believe that then that graphene, if it's circulating in our bloodstream, and however it's got there, whether it's uh through aerosols, through if it's been dropped in this chemtrails or whether we've ingested it somehow, if it gets into our bloodstream,
+And I personally believe that that graphene, if it's circulating in our bloodstream and however it's got there, whether it's through aerosols, through if it's been dropped in as chemtrails or whether we've ingested it somehow, if it gets into our bloodstream, it would then be attracted to anything that's positively charged.

-it would then be attracted to anything that's positively charged, and if that cationic lipid has settled on the nerves, we know it settles in the in the major organs like the testes over spleen, liver, kidney and brain, and the pineal gland, very importantly, as I Point out, then the graphene oxide would sit on that positively charged lipid, and the pineal gland is probably the big thing to mention because that is ultimately ultimately what they're up to, even more than adjusting us with frequency.
+And if that cationic lipid has settled on the nerves, we know it settles in the major organs like the testes, ovary, spleen, liver, kidney, and brain, and the pineal gland, very importantly, as I point out, then the graphene oxide would sit on that positively charged lipid.

-They're up to stopping uh our pineal gland working, because if we don't if we lose our p the use of our pineal gland, we lose our intuition.
+Because if we lose the use of our pineal gland, we lose our intuition.

 If we lose our intuition, we lose our decision-making ability to choose right from wrong.

-We'll make the wrong decisions about the people we listen to, the partners we choose romantically, um, the foods we eat, everything.
+We'll make the wrong decisions about the people we listen to, the partners we choose romantically, the foods we eat, everything.

 Can has your research shown that we can get rid of this stuff?